 The shorter and more intact structure to the west is a square domed chamber entered from arched doorways centered on each façade.
 The southern entrance was distinguished with a portal screen, of which only small sections have remained on either side of the doorway.
 The fragments include a door frame composed of three bands of tile reliefs -- two braided bands around a narrow band of floral arabesques -- separated by rows of bricks.
 Shallow niches topped with a narrow pointed arch and a broad horse-shoe arch flank the doorway to the left and right, respectively.
 Bordered by embedded colonettes, the two niches are decorated with geometric tile reliefs and bands Kufic inscriptions made of molded brick.
 The corners of the brick chamber have largely eroded on the exterior, with a collapsed squinch exposing the interior at the southwest corner.

 The dome of the Western Mausoleum is supported by four grand arches embedded into the walls that rest on heavy columns set into the corners.
 Transition to the dome is achieved through an octagonal drum with squinches at the corners.
 Each dome arch is framed with a band of tile Quranic inscription composed in kufic script, topped with floral arabesques.
 The construction date of 1167 (562 A.H.) is marked along the eastern arch.
 A fifth band enveloping the interior below the arch springers includes the title "Shams al-Dunya wa'l-Din," an earlier epithet of Muhammad ibn Sam.
+The Eastern Dome

 The walls of the taller structure have largely eroded over time; the dome and the northern arch, seen in photographs as late as the 1970s, have since collapsed.
 As built, the monument consisted of two grand archways (south, north) and two blind walls (east, west) supporting a dome with an oculus.
 An octagonal drum with corner squinches provided the transition to the dome.